 Simstrat is a one-dimensional physical lake model for the simulation of stratification and mixing in deep stratified lakes.
-The model was originally developed by Goudsmit et al. (2002) and has been successfully applied to lakes with different physical properties.
+The model was introduced by Goudsmit et al. (2002) and is under continuous development.
+It has been successfully applied to lakes with different physical properties.
 For a few examples, see the key publications below.

-Simstrat has also been applied to a range of lakes in Switzerland.
-The results are regularly updated, and simulated temperatures for the current year are compared to long-term means.
+Simstrat is operationally applied to all larger lakes and a selection of smaller lakes in Switzerland.
+The results are regularly updated, and simulated temperatures for the current year are compared to long-term means and ranges.

 - 1-dimensional physical lake model (resolving the vertical dimension)

-- simulates temperature, salinity, stratification and ice cover in lakes and reservoirs
+- simulates temperature, stratification and ice cover in lakes and reservoirs

 - k-ε model for turbulent mixing